MartinPerezGiordan/Landing-Page/README.md

 # Landing-Page
-CSS practice project for a landing page
+CSS and HTML practice project for a landing page